Saturday, May 21, 2011

 1971: The group Free ("All Right Now") announced they were breaking up.

-1976: The Rolling Stones performed at Earl's Court in London, but reviews were already calling them "dinosaurs".
+1976: The Rolling Stones performed the first of six concerts at Earls Court in London, but reviews were already calling them "dinosaurs".

 1977: Tavares owned the #1 R&B song with "Whodunit".